nlqhung130403/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.
+* When editing product preference, both `pref/` and `freq/` need to be present.
+* If only `pref/` is present, its frequency is automatically initialized to 0.
+* However, command with only `freq/` without `pref/` is an invalid command.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.